wileybb/googleoauth-app/README.md

 ## Passport JS

-Uses the following node packages (passport and one passport strategy):
+Uses the following two node packages (the original passport library and one passport strategy library specific to google's OAuth service):

 passport
 passport-google-oath20